-Why you should take this course:
+Why you should take this course: If you: enjoy

-If you: prefer smaller classes, enjoy interactive projects and hands-on activities, enjoy being outdoors and working in a garden or along a creek, think about pursuing a job or career in the natural resources/environmental sciences or teaching field, believe in a more integrated approach to learning, enjoy mentoring younger learners, prefer a direct connection between learning and the real-world and/or want to make a positive impact upon your school and community, ESC might be for you.
+interactive projects and hands-on activities, enjoy being outdoors and working in a garden or along a creek, think about pursuing job or career in the natural resources/ environmental sciences or teaching field, believe in a more integrated approach to learning,, prefer a direct connection between learning and the real-world and/or want to make a positive impact upon your school and in the greater La Center community might be for you.
+ES 2.0 will also explore careers in STEM and the natural sciences.